econvaibhav/EU-Political-NER/README.md

 **The country glossaries is one of the biggest contributions of this project.** It bring together months of collecting references, searching names one by one, checking affiliations and reviewing the results with country experts.
 The data was also scraped from multiple offical country websites.
 The examples below show why that work was needed and how to reuse it.

 [Browse the glossaries](data/reference/glossaries/)

 [See the example results; refer to review needed key too as it is important part of this project -- CODE + HUMAN REVIEW](examples/example_results.jsonl)

 [Run the replication guide](#replication-guide)

 ## The country glossaries

 The ten glossaries cover **Bulgaria, Croatia, Finland, France, Germany, Hungary, Poland, Portugal, Spain and Sweden**.
 Together, the CSVs contain **2,006 rows and 3,401 recorded variant items**.

-A name can appear in a different order, without accents, as initials, as a surname or with several spelling mistakes.
+Any name can appear in a different order, without accents, as initials, as a surname or with several spelling mistakes.
 The glossaries keep those observed forms together with a canonical entry, recorded party affiliation and actor country.
 They also retain the source workbook, sheet and row, so an entry can be traced back to its working reference.
+The glossary refers to persons/parties seem for specific country accounts in IT/TK.
+Hence, they have the country column!

 Here are some actual entries.
 The variants are copied from the CSVs; for the longer entries, only a selection is shown.